kincl/gerrit-project-manager/README.md

 Initial codebase imported from https://github.com/openstack-infra/jeepyb

-This is made to look very similar as a project to the jenkins-job-builder
+This is intended to look like the jenkins-job-builder

 Configuration
 =============